agouch/SWE-6733---Outdora/README.md

 #### Design DB Table for Users
 **User Story:**
-As a developer, I want to design a database table for storing user information so that user data is stored efficiently and securely.
+As a system user, I want my personal information to be stored securely so that my data is protected and easily retrievable.

 **Details:**
 - **Requirements:**